-A. At the discretion of the Planning Board, Community Development Director and the Director of Public Works, all proposed Commercial, Industrial and Residential development shall require completion assurances to cover costs such as, but limited to, the following: drainage, landscaping, work involving public ways or utilities, offsite improvements, paving, erosion control measures, bounds and other areas that may be deemed necessary.

-- B. The Planning Board will accept the following methods of posting a performance security: - 1.
+- A. At the discretion of the Planning Board, Community Development Director and the Director of Public Works, all proposed Commercial, Industrial and Residential development shall require completion assurances to cover costs such as, but limited to, the following: drainage, landscaping, work involving public ways or utilities, offsite improvements, paving, erosion control measures, bounds and other areas that may be deemed necessary. - B. The Planning Board will accept the following methods of posting a performance security: - 1.
 Cash deposited with the Town Finance Director - 2.
 A bond issued by a guarantee company authorized to do business within the State of New Hampshire, in an amount and manner acceptable to the Planning Board - 3.
-An irrevocable letter of credit in an amount and manner acceptable to the Planning Board after consultation with Town Counsel - C. A performance or maintenance security is required to be sufficient to cover the cost of all construction and improvements; including materials, labor and inspections. - D. Performance securities shall be submitted to the Town prior to the completion of any construction of for any road, utility work, and public improvement or to obtaining a building permit on a new road.
-However, a bond for infrastructure, including roads and utilities, must also be in place prior to the sale of any lot, parcel or tract; or prior to the submission of any site building permit. - E. Proper performance or maintenance securities shall be maintained at all times by the developer or successor in interest.
+An irrevocable letter of credit in an amount and manner acceptable to the Planning Board after consultation with Town Counsel - C. A performance or maintenance security is required to be sufficient to cover the cost of all construction and improvements; including materials, labor and inspections. - D. Performance securities shall be submitted to the Town prior to the construction of any road, utility work, and public improvement or to obtaining a building permit on a new road. - E. Proper performance or maintenance securities shall be maintained at all times by the developer or successor in interest.
 A developer or successor in interest's insolvency, commencement of foreclosure proceedings against, appointment of a receiver or petition into bankruptcy shall constitute default of security and shall entitle the Planning Board to draw upon any Letter of Credit or other securities unless reasonable and comparable assurances regarding the completion of all improvements have been provided to the Town. - F. Failure to maintain proper completion assurances shall result in the denial of a Certificate of Occupancy and the revocation of all building permits outstanding for the subdivision.
 This does not pertain to any lots within the subdivision that have previously received a Certificate of Occupancy.